 Crossing my arms over my knees, “I’m not traveling.”

 Rising, “No?
 Where are you staying tonight?
 Got a home to go to?”
-He was seeing right through me like a pane of glass.
+He saw me as a pane of transparent glass.

-Looking down at my aching arm I said almost under my breath, “I’m not going home tonight.”
+Looking down at my aching arm, I mumbled, “I’m not going home tonight.”

 My eyes met his.
 “I don’t even know your name and you want me to go with you?”